sandialabs/slycat/docs/source/manual/CreatingPSModel.rst

 See the :ref:`csv-ref-label` page for a complete description of the Slycat™ CSV format requirements and options.

+See the :ref:`mediasupport-ref-label` page for a complete description of the media formats supported in the Slycat™ Parameter Space model.

 Up until the stage where inputs and outputs for the model are selected, the model creation steps are identical to CCA (see Creating a CCA Model).
 Instead of initializing all variables as *Input*, the variables default to being assigned as *Neither*.
 As with CCA, group selection operations using shift-click and/or control-click allow rapid assignment of variable types (see Select Columns).
 However, a central difference in the Parameter Space model is that variables can also be designated as being *Categorical* and/or *Editable*.